-But when we speak of the part participating in the one, it must clearly be other than one; for if not, it would not merely have participated, but would have been one; whereas only the itself can be one.
+And will not the things which participate in the one, be other clearly be other than one; for if not, it would not merely have participated, but would have been one; whereas only the itself than it?
+Of course.
+And the things which are other than the one will be many; for if the things which are other than the one were neither one nor more than one, they would be nothing.

-Both the whole and the part must participate in the one; for the whole will be one whole, of which the parts will be parts; and each part will be one part of the whole which is the whole of the part.
+Both the whole and the part must participate in the one; for the whole will be one whole, of which the parts will be parts;

+can be one.
+Very true.